zzzprojects/EntityFramework-Classic/README.md

 # What's EF Classic?
-Entity Framework Classic is a supported version from the latest EF6 code base.
+Entity Framework Classic is a supported version from the latest EF6 codebase.
 It supports .NET Framework and .NET Core and overcomes some EF limitations by adding tons of must-haves built-in features.

 Download: https://entityframework-classic.net/download

 ### Who is it for?
-If you are looking for performance enhancement, an Entity Framework version that's compatible with .NET Core, tons of new built-in features, and outstanding customer support, then EF Classic is for you!
+If you are looking for performance enhancement, an Entity Framework version that's compatible with .NET Core, tons of new built-in features, and outstanding customer support.
+In that case, EF Classic is for you!

 ### Why should you use it?
-EF Classic is a EF6 fork compatible with .NET Core.
+EF Classic is an EF6 fork compatible with .NET Core.
 It's a limitless version that includes tons of must-haves built-in features.
 Need support or a particular feature?

 ## Features